payne/documentation/terminal/iTerm2-Solarized.md

 curl -O https://raw.githubusercontent.com/altercation/solarized/master/iterm2-colors-solarized/Solarized%20Dark.itermcolors
 ```

-Open the file in Finder and it will be automatically added to iterm2 (You may want to remove the *%20* from the name first)
+Open the file in Finder and it will be automatically added to iterm2 (**You may want to remove the
+*%20* from the name first**)

-In iTerm2 go to Preferences->Profiles->Colors->color presets and select Solorized Dark
+In iTerm2 go to Preferences->Profiles->Colors->color presets and select Solarized Dark